Digital Cermaic Printed Glass Shines in Green-Designed Building at Ryerson University

 Designed by Zeidler Partnership Architects of Toronto and Snøhetta of Oslo, Norway and New York City, the eight-storey building features a dazzling 5,000 sqm (53,820 sqft) glass façade printed with white geometric patterns.
-The pattern design, digital ceramic in-glass printing, glass treatment, and installation techniques were all crucial to the building’s overall design and functionality.
+The pattern design, ceramic digital glass printing, glass treatment, and installation techniques were all crucial to the building’s overall design and functionality.

 50% higher glass use than most LEED buildings

 Located at a busy city intersection, the building serves as a state-of-the-art center for study and collaboration and also stands as a bold mark of Ryerson University's presence in central Toronto.
 To meet the university's requirement that its buildings be LEED-certified, Zeidler explored new ways to achieve high energy efficiency while maintaining the use of natural light and views that were integral to the design.
 Combining ceramic digital glass printing with a triple-glazed construction and low-e glass coating achieved the required functionality.
 This included thermal comfort and glare control that is vital for students studying and using computers, bird safety, and sun/shade control that creates a dynamic experience of the interior as the sun moves across the building.
 The combination of technologies enabled glass to be used for 60% of the building, significantly outstripping most LEED-certified buildings that are no more than 40% glass.
 As at time of writing, LEED certification for the building is pending.

 The white shapes were printed on more than 3,000 digital ceramic printed glass panels, which were fastened to the aluminum support system with silicon, eliminating protrusions and creating a clean and smooth appearance.